 Some of the factors that will be considered upon receiving a request include:

-The Company’s decision on whether or not to grant access to the investigational product under a Compassionate Use program should be communicated to the requestor within 15 business days of receipt.
+Avalo’s decision on whether or not to grant expanded access to the investigational product under an Expanded Access Program should be communicated to the requestor within 15 business days of receipt.

-Application under this policy is not a guarantee of access to any Company investigational drug.
+Application under this policy is not a guarantee of access to any Avalo investigational drug.
 Avalo reserves the right to revise or revoke this policy at any time.

-Additionally, Avalo reserves the right to deny any request at the discretion of the company.
+Additionally, Avalo reserves the right to deny any request at it’s discretion.

 Requests for early access to investigational therapies must be made by a qualified physician.
 You and your family should discuss your situation with your treating physician, including current status, available treatment options, and reason for considering treatment with an investigational therapy.
 Your physician should make the request for early access on your behalf.
 It is important that early access requests are made by medically trained personnel in order to avoid delays.